liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 Proof-of-Non-Transit (PONT) is a proof that a packet did NOT transit certain network elements.
 It is to the opposite to the Req.
 1 Proof-of-Transit.
 Certain customers requested PONT for compliance or security purposes.

 First of all, PONT is a non-inclusion proof, and such non-existence proof cannot be directly given.
 Second, under certain circumstances, PONT can be _inferred_ from POT.
-For example, assume devices are perfectly secure and their behaviors completely compliant to expectations, then POT over A-B-C indicates the packet did not transit X/Y/Z. To relax the security assumptions, if the devices are remote attestated and such claim is proved by POT, then the packet _should_ only transited these trusted devices, assuming the RATS procedure is secure.
+For example, assume devices are perfectly secure and their behaviors completely compliant to expectations, then POT over A-B-C indicates the packet did not transit X/Y/Z. To relax the security assumptions, if the devices are remote attested and such claim is proved by POT, then the packet _should_ only transited these trusted devices, assuming the RATS procedure is secure.
 The reliability of such reasoning decreases as the security level of device decreases.

 NASR mailing list has agreed NOT to provide PONT mechanisms, but could provide some informational measures and conditions that could indicate PONT from POT results.
-For example, under xxx constraints and circumstances, if traffic passed X AND Y (device or geolocation), then it did NOT (or with a quantifiably low probability it did not) pass Z.
+For example, under xxx constraints and circumstances, if traffic passed X AND Y (device or geolocation), then it did NOT (or with a quantifiable low probability it did not) pass Z.

 Since this part is research-related, NASR will work with PANRG and Academia for counseling.